steffieMD/alx-low_level_programming/0x09-static_libraries/README.md

-This directory contains The Project: C - Static Libraries
+This directory contains the project C - Static LIbraries